-If the missing student is under the age of 18 and is not emancipated, SHSU will also notify that student's custodial parent or legal guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
-For all missing students, SHSU will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+Students are advised that, if the missing student is under the age of 18 and is not emancipated, SHSU will also notify that student's custodial parent or legal guardian within 24 hours of the determination that the student is missing, students are also advised that, in addition to notifying any additional contact person designated by the student.
+Students are advised that, for all missing students, SHSU will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.

 A student is determined to be missing when the SHSU PD has verified that reported information is credible and circumstances warrant declaring the person missing.
-Should the SHSU PD investigate and determine that a residential student is missing, contact will then be made to the missing person contact, if contact information has been provided, within twenty-four (24) hours of the determination that the student is missing by the SHSU PD.
+Should the SHSU PD investigate and determine that a residential student is missing, contact will then be made to the missing person contact, if contact information has been provided, within twenty-four (24) hours of the determination that the student has been missing for 24 hours by the SHSU PD.
 If the student is under the age of 18 and is not an emancipated individual, SHSU PD will notify the student's parent or guardian and any other designated contact person within 24 hours.
 Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, SHSU will inform the Huntsville Police Department or Walker County Sheriff's Department (or the local law enforcement with jurisdiction) that the student is missing within 24 hours.